2025

 - we will have real-life archaeologists with us from 10 a.m. until noon.
 Meet our very dear friends Sam Judson, Masters student with the University of Calgary's archaeology department, and Brendan Many Bears of the Siksika Nation, a member community of the Blackfoot Confederacy and Treaty 7.
 We are so excited and privileged to host these two incredible people as they guide participants on a land-based walking tour showcasing the importance of water to all Albertans, from the distant past all the way through today!
 Many Indigenous communities consider water a source of life.
 Learn how water shaped the land and the people who call Alberta home, since time immemorial.

-- Browse our marketplace with a range of wool and sheep-based items from Marty Lynn Designs and including yarns from our own alpacas, finished garments, hand-made sheep's milk soap and more.
+- Browse our "Down The Lane" marketplace with a range of wool and sheep-based items from Marty Lynn Designs and including yarns from our own alpacas, finished garments, hand-made sheep's milk soap and more.

 - a guided tour of our riparian (wetland) zones with our friend Maddy from Cows and Fish Riparian Management Society.
 Learn how we use sheep to regeneratively manage these vital and delicate ecosystems.
 Maddy will be leading tours from 11 a.m. until 1 p.m.

 - needle-felt your very own Christmas ornament!
 Join Tara and Jillian at 1 p.m. as we walk you through a simple design and making process on one of our handmade 100 per cent alpaca ornament forms.
 Jillian will be sharing a little bit about why she loves to work with natural and undyed wool - you'll catch her passion!
-PLEASE NOTE: workshop fee $24/person, first-come/first-served and we do have limited spaces.
-All supplies are included.
+PLEASE NOTE: workshop 1 -2 pm, fee $24/person, first-come/first-served and we do have limited spaces.
 Please be aware, felting needles are SHARP.
 This workshop is available for anyone 9 years old and up.
 Children MUST be accompanied by an adult at all times.

 Add